junxit/us-congress-bills-110/bill.md

 ## § 19.
 Time for payment of corporate estimated tax

 The percentage under subparagraph (C) of section 401(1) of the Tax Increase Prevention and Reconciliation Act of 2005 in effect on the date of the enactment of this Act is increased by 0.25 percentage points.

+## § 20.
+GAO study on health savings accounts

+- **(a)** *In general* The Comptroller General of the United States shall conduct a study of the use of distributions from health savings accounts.
+- **(b)** *Submission of Report* Not later than 1 year after the date of the enactment of this Act, the Comptroller General shall submit a report on the findings of the study conducted under subsection (a) and shall include therein recommendations (if any) relating to such findings.
+The report shall be submitted to the Committee on Ways and Means of the House of Representatives and the Committee on Finance of the Senate.